The Great British Bake Off: Series 12 (2021)

 The twelfth series began airing on Tuesday 21 September 2021.
 The twelfth series was broadcast on Netflix as Collection 9, released weekly three days after the UK air date.

 On 23 November 2021, Giuseppe Dell'Anno was announced as the winner, becoming the first Italian to win the programme.
 The runners-up were Chigs Parmar and Crystelle Pereira.

 Series 13 (2022)

 The thirteenth series of the Great British Bake Off began airing on Tuesday 13 September 2022 on Channel 4.
 The thirteenth series was broadcast on Netflix as Collection 10, released weekly three days after the UK air date.

 On 15 November 2022, Syabira Yusoff was announced as the winner of the programme.
 The runners-up were Sandro Farmhouse and Abdul Rehman.

 Series 14 (2023)

-The Great British Bake Off will return to Channel 4 in 2023 with Alison Hammond replacing Matt Lucas as host alongside Noel Fielding.
+The Great British Bake Off began airing on Tuesday 26 September 2023 on Channel 4 with Alison Hammond replacing Matt Lucas as host alongside Noel Fielding.
+The fourteenth series was broadcast on Netflix as Collection 11, released weekly on Fridays three days after the UK air date.

+On 28 November 2023, Matty Edgel was announced as the winner of the programme.
+The runners-up were Josh Smalley and Dan Hunter.

+Series 15 (2024)

+The Great British Bake Off returned on Tuesday 24 September 2024 on Channel 4 with returning hosts Alison Hammond and Noel Fielding.
+The fifteenth series was broadcast on Netflix as Collection 12, released weekly three days after the UK air date.

+On 26 November 2024 Georgie Grasso was announced as the winner of the programme.
+The runners-up were Dylan Bachelet and Christiaan de Vries.

+Series 16 (2025)

+The Great British Bake Off returned on 2 September 2025 on Channel 4 with returning hosts Alison Hammond and Noel Fielding for its sixteenth series.
+The sixteenth series was broadcast on Netflix as Collection 13, released weekly three days after the UK air date.